paulhjyoon/zmk-alternative/README.md

 <summary> These are the steps to build and install the relevant firmware for your Glove80 and dongle. </summary>

+### Prerequisites
+Prior to proceeding please see the [ZMK documentation](https://zmk.dev/docs/development/setup) about installing all dependencies so you can build your firmware locally.

 ### Importing a Custom Keymap

 To copy over an existing keymap, export your keymap from the Glove80 layout editor.
 If you already have your keymap file in a different location, that will work too.